Jeannette recommends the movie Still Alice

 The benefits of cognitive activities for patients

-Participating in regular cognitive activities can have significant beneficial effects for people with Alzheimer's.
+Engaging in regular cognitive activities can have significant beneficial effects for people with Alzheimer's's.
 Here are some advantages:

-• Improvement of memory: Memory games and cognitive exercises stimulate brain functions.
+• Improved memory: Memory games and cognitive exercises stimulate brain functions.

-• Strengthening social skills: Group activities encourage interactions and reduce isolation.
+• Enhanced social skills: Group activities promote interactions and reduce isolation.

-• Increase in self-esteem: Successfully completing cognitive tasks can boost patients' self-confidence.
+• Increased self-esteem: Successfully completing cognitive tasks can boost patients' confidence.

-• Slowing the progression of the disease: Studies show that cognitive engagement can slow certain symptoms.
+• Slowing disease progression: Studies show that cognitive engagement can slow certain symptoms.

 The roles of caregivers and family

-Caregivers play a crucial role in the lives of people with Alzheimer's.
+Caregivers play a crucial role in the lives of people with Alzheimer's's.
 Their support is essential for the well-being of patients.
 Here are some important aspects of their role:

 • Listening and understanding: Being present to listen to the concerns and needs of patients.